 Just 10 minutes away is Lady’s Hat Farm.
-Nikki Wiart is a third generation farmer in her third season.
-The farm produces seasonal and ecological cut flowers, honey, eggs and grass-fed lamb – and is also home to a floral studio where Nikki designs arrangements for weddings, funerals and events.
-A relatively new farmstead, Nikki will need a lot of help this summer cleaning up the yard, weeding, planting fruit and flower trees, and building permanent beds – not to mention cutting, arranging and delivering flowers, moving lambs (ok, also chasing them after they get out!), caring for other livestock and checking hives.
+Nikki Wiart is a third generation farmer in her sixth season.
+The farm produces seasonal and ecological cut flowers, honey, eggs and grass-fed lamb – and is also home to a floral studio where Nikki designs arrangements for weddings, weekly bouquet subscriptions, and dries thousands of stems for wreaths in the fall and winter.
+At Lady’s Hat Farm, you’ll learn the process of starting seeds and caring for seedlings in a greenhouse setting, transplanting, harvesting and arranging flowers, keeping bees, raising lambs and more.

 Because the Prairie Farm Project also works with RedTail Farms, the apprentice will be able to learn from Ian and Dana while helping out at work bees throughout the summer.
 The crew gets together a lot for dinners, bonfires and drinks!

 About the Apprenticeship

 Between the two farms, the apprentice will get a wide-range of hands-on experience, and hopefully leave at the end of the season with a clear understanding of farm life.
 Because the farms are small, the apprentice will need to assume a lot of responsibility and independence.